Anseridae/tick-tack-toe-bool-monsters-edition/README.md

 ## install instructions:

-you just need to run it with python
+you just need to run the main.py file with python